TN 8 (04-04)

 DI 30005.125 Group II Period of Disability Decisional Deficiencies

 A. Definition - group II decisional deficiency

-A group II period of disability decisional deficiency is a substantive deficiency that affects the date when disability started, ended or ceased.
-The period of disability is significant because it may affect the month of entitlement (MOE), the primary insurance amount (PIA) or the earnings freeze.
+A group II period of disability decisional deficiency is a substantive deficiency that effects the date when disability started, ended or ceased.
+The period of disability is significant because it may effect the month of entitlement (MOE), the primary insurance amount (PIA) or the earnings freeze.

 The defined group II period of disability decisional deficiencies are listed in DI 30005.125C.